yuutayamada/mykie-el/README.md

    ;; You can specify lambda form.
    :default (lambda () (minibuffer-message "default")) ;; You can specify list form.
-   :C-u     '(minibuffer-message "You pushed C-u")
+   :C-u     (minibuffer-message "You pushed C-u")
-   ;; You can specify symbol form.
+   ;; You can specify symbol form for interactive command or function..
-   :region  'query-replace-regexp)
+   :region  query-replace-regexp)
 ```

 ### Key Definition